someguynamedjosh/nodespeak/design/syntax.md

     return(buffer[2]);
 }
 ```
-Again, since `T` is a type name, you can declare an array of `T`.
+Also, since `T` is a type name, you can declare an array of `T`.
 Now consider
 we call our overly-complicated addition function like this:
 ```rust
 [256]Int buffer1, buffer2, output;